The programme is developed and delivered under European Union‘s Digital Europe Programme Project no. 101123118.

 Cybersecurity has been called the greatest threat to every company in the world.
 As the world becomes increasingly autonomous and tech-driven, this threat will only continue to grow.
 And if addressing the threat itself was not enough, companies will also need to comply with an increasingly complex set of data protection rules and regulations.

 All of these require that companies have access to a digitally equipped pool of talent.
 So, this is where EIT Digital comes into play.
-With our Cybersecurity programme, you will not only build the skills to compete for the often high-paying jobs, but you will also gain the confidence to help drive the transformation towards a safer, more secure digital world.
+With our Cybersecurity master's programme, you will not only build the skills to compete for the often high-paying jobs, but you will also gain the confidence to help drive the transformation toward a safer, more secure digital world.

 This comprehensive approach to cybersecurity ensures that you are well-positioned to secure such roles as:

 - Cybersecurity consultant

 - Information security architect

 - Cybersecurity specialist

 To enhance your learning, the programme also includes an opportunity to get real-world experience working in some of Europe’s leading coworking centres and innovation incubators.
 This is a one-of-a-kind chance to apply your new skills and knowledge towards solving actual cybersecurity challenges.
 You will also be able to augment your cybersecurity skills by taking tailored courses in innovation and entrepreneurship.

 Our Cybersecurity Master’s programme is open to applicants with either a Bachelor of Science degree or who are in their final year of study in:

 - Electrical Engineering